owlbarn/tutorial/book/regression/README.md

 $$ \theta_j \leftarrow \theta_j - \alpha~\frac{\partial}{\partial \theta_j}~J(\theta_0, \theta_1), $$ {#eq:regression:eq03}
 where $i$ is 1 or 2.

-This process may seem terrible at first sight, but by solving the partial derivative we can calculate it as two parts:
+This process may seem terribly complex at first sight, but by solving the partial derivative we can calculate it as two parts:

 $$ \theta_0 \leftarrow \theta_0 - \frac{\alpha}{n}\sum_{i=1}^{m} (h_{\theta_0, \theta_1}(x_i) - y_i)x_{i}^{(0)}, $$ {#eq:regression:eq04}
 and